Jeet-beep/Jeet-beep/README.md

 ## About Me

-- 🌱 I'm currently learning about computer vision and deep learning techniques.
+- 🌱 I'm currently learning about generative AI and LLMs.
 - 🧠 I'm passionate about understanding and working with visual data.
-- 🍁 I'm good at machine learning, data analysis and visualisation
+- 🍁 I'm good at machine learning, data analysis, deep learning, computer vision and visualisation
 - 📚 I enjoy taking online courses and studying research papers to expand my knowledge.
-- 🚀 My goal is to become proficient in computer vision and contribute to exciting AI projects.
+- 🚀 My goal is to become proficient in data science and contribute to exciting AI projects.

 ## Skills and Technologies

 While I'm in the process of learning, here are some of the skills and technologies I'm exploring:

 - 🖥️ Deep Learning Frameworks: TensorFlow, PyTorch
-- 📸 Computer Vision Libraries: OpenCV
-- 🤖 Object Detection: Faster R-CNN, YOLO, SSD
-- 📊 Image Segmentation: U-Net, Mask R-CNN
-- 🌐 Web Scraping: Beautiful Soup, Scrapy
 - 🤖 Generative AI: Fine tuning, Semantic Search